HawkinsT/pathfinder.nvim/README.md

 ## Configuration

-Unless you wish to override the default settings, no setup if required.
+Unless you wish to override the default settings, no setup is required.
 If you do, the Pathfinder defaults may be modified by calling `require('pathfinder').setup()` in your Neovim config.
 As an example, here is the default configuration.
 You only need to specify setup keys that you wish to override:

 ```lua
 require('pathfinder').setup({